MicrosoftDocs/azure-devops-docs/docs/artifacts/includes/nuget/consume.md

 ms.date: 02/19/2020
 ---

-To consume NuGet packages from our feed, we need to add the feed's NuGet endpoint as a package source in Visual Studio.
+To consume NuGet packages from your feed, you need to add the feed's NuGet endpoint as a package source in Visual Studio, as follows.

 <a name="get-nuget-pkg-url"></a>

-### 1. Get the feed's source
+### 1. Get the feed's source URL

 [!INCLUDE [get a NuGet URL](nuget-consume-endpoint.md)]